dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * less structured
-* we'll use websockets in SA8
+* we'll use websockets in EC: SA8
 * more on this later